nekevss/talks/rust-talk-2025-12/index.md

 };
 ```

-From this IDL overview, we know that our constructor takes one arg `url` and one
+From this Web IDL overview, we know that our constructor takes one arg `url` and one
 optional arg `base`.

 <!-- end_slide -->